By Pardeep Athwal, MD; Krishna Patel;

-— Pramod Gupta, MD, is a radiologist at the Dallas VA Medical Center.
+— Pardeep Athwal, MD, is a radiology resident at the University of Connecticut Health Center.

 |Figure A||Figure B|

 - Eliahou R, Sosna J, Bloom AI.
 Between a rock and a hard place: clinical and imaging features of vascular compression syndromes.
 Radiographics.
 2012;32(1):E33-E49.

 - Venkatachalam S, Bumpus K, Kapadia SR, Gray B, Lynden S, Shishehbor MH.
 The nutcracker syndrome.
 Ann Vasc Surg.
 2011;25(8):1154-1164.